Overview of the cervical vertebrae

 - The C2 Vertebra

 - The C3 Vertebra

 - The C7 Vertebra

-As with most vertebrae in the spine, the cervical vertebrae are near spinal nerve roots, which travel through special canals called foramina.
-These nerve roots carry sensory information and impulse commands to and from the brain and throughout the body.
+As with most vertebrae in the spine, the cervical vertebrae are near spinal nerve roots, which travel through openings called the foramina.
+These nerve roots branch off the spinal cord and carry sensory and motor information between the brain and the rest of the body.

 - Loss of mobility

-Other conditions, such as foraminal stenosis, spinal arthritis and facet disease, can cause these symptoms among others.
+Other conditions, such as foraminal stenosis, spinal arthritis and facet disease, can cause these and other symptoms.

 At Laser Spine Institute, we offer minimally invasive spine surgery to help treat painful, debilitating spinal conditions without the increased risks associated with traditional open back surgery.
 Our minimally invasive decompression and stabilization procedures are designed to restore mobility and ease the pain caused by wear or injury to the discs between the cervical vertebrae.

 If you develop a painful condition in the cervical spine that does not respond to conservative treatments, you may be a candidate for our minimally invasive spine surgery.
-To find out if you’re a candidate, contact Laser Spine Institute and ask for a no-cost MRI review.*
+To learn more, contact Laser Spine Institute today.

 We can help you receive a no-cost MRI or CT scan review* to determine if you are a potential candidate for one of our procedures.